skeleten/dotfiles/README.md

 $ echo */ | xargs stow
 ```

-(execute stow for all directories in the `pwd` that are not hidden)
+(execute stow for all directories in the working directory that are not hidden)

 My current setup mostly uses: